mathieu-benoit/ULaval-LunchTI-2016/README.md

 Document and demo code of our "LunchTI" for ULaval

 1. Create an empty ASP.NET Core project with Visual Studio.
-2. Configure the project to be a MVC project:
+2. Configure the project to use MVC 6 - fd9e8fe
   * Create Models, Views and Controllers folders
   * Create associated basic Home* items: `HomeController.cs`, `HomeModel.cs` and `Home/Index.cshtml` files.
   * Install the Nuget package: `Install-Package Microsoft.AspNet.Mvc –Pre`